Guidelines for Advisers and Attorneys

 University rules and regulations are designed to protect individual liberties, and other values stated in the University's mission statement, especially the commitment to: "develop students who are both knowledgeable in their chosen fields and prepared to be productive, responsible, healthy citizens with a global perspective… while adopting the highest standards of integrity and accountability, and committing itself to excellence through continuous self-improvement."
 (CSC.
 I)

-University policies and regulations as outlined in the Code of Student Conduct are available both in the current edition of the Teal Pages (Student Handbook and Academic Planner) as well as online at http://www.coastal.edu/conduct.
+University policies and regulations as outlined in the Code of Student Conduct are available online at http://www.coastal.edu/conduct.
 Moreover, as an adviser, you can reference these sources for more specifics on the rights and responsibilities of any student brought through our process.

 As it pertains to your role in the process described under Section II, Students Rights and Responsibilities, and Section II-B, Rights of the Accused, of the Code of Student Conduct (hereinafter “CSC”):

 Persons alleged of violating the University's rules and regulations have the following rights:

 The right to a personal adviser whose role is to advise the student rather than actively represent.
 (CSC.
 II.
 A.)

 Furthermore, specifics regarding the role of an adviser are explained under (CSC.
 IV.
 D.) Disciplinary Hearing Process and the Addendum to the Student Code of Conduct, which state:

 - The personal adviser provides the student moral support and may or may not be a member of the University community.
 The University has the right to disqualify a particular adviser when participation of that adviser allows the potential for disruption of the student conduct process.

 - Upon request of a student, the personal adviser may:

 - a) Advise the student concerning the preparation and presentation of the case.
 The adviser may not speak for the student, except in exceptional circumstances with the discretion of the conduct officer.